planetscale/debezium-connector-planetscale/docs/README.md

   C[Planetscale Modifications] --> D
   B --> D(Bytecode Transformation)
   D --> E[Partially Shadowed JAR, Class relocations]
-  E --> F[Adapter JAR with identical dependencies]
+  E --> F[Connector JAR with identical dependencies]
   F --> G(Publish to Maven)
 ```

-1) The upstream Debezium Vitess adapter is pulled from Maven.
+1) The upstream Debezium Vitess connector is pulled from Maven.
 2) The upstream classes are unpacked.
 3) Bytecode transformations are applied from the [`transforms`](../transforms), by the [`transformer`](../transformer).
 4) A partially-shadowed JAR is created, with the following attributes:
-   - All transformed classes from the Vitess adapter.
+   - All transformed classes from the Vitess connector.
    - All local classes involved in implementing hooks and override logic.
-   - The upstream Vitess adapter classes are relocated to a subordinate package.
+   - The upstream Vitess connector classes are relocated to a subordinate package.
-5) An adapter JAR is created which perfectly mirrors the upstream Vitess adapter's dependencies.
+5) An connector JAR is created which perfectly mirrors the upstream Vitess connector's dependencies.

 ### Bytecode Transformations